i Legal system in the BVI

 As the BVI does not have any bank confidentiality legislation and does not have a large banking sector, money laundering has not been as prominent issue in the BVI's banking industry as it has in some other offshore jurisdictions.
 The BVI's anti-money laundering regime applies more to the trust company and fiduciary services sector than the banking sector.
 Sanctions under the Anti-Money Laundering and Terrorist Financing Code of Practice 2008 (as amended) can be imposed by the court through proceedings brought by the BVI Director of Public Prosecutions.

 The level of transparency into beneficial ownership has been one of the most contentious issues facing the government in recent times.
-As they currently stand, the Anti-Money Laundering Regulations, which have been updated numerous times since first passed in 2008, require that registered agents maintain particulars of the beneficial owners of BVI companies themselves or are able to retrieve this information from a third-party 'introducer' – who introduced the particular client to the registered agent – 'without delay'.
+As they currently stand, the Anti-Money Laundering Regulations, which have been updated numerous times since they were first passed in 2008, require that registered agents maintain particulars of the beneficial owners of BVI companies themselves or are able to retrieve this information from a third-party 'introducer' – who introduced the particular client to the registered agent – 'without delay'.
 This information is accessible to the BVI regulator, either on its own initiative or at the request of a foreign regulator.
+The BOSS Act also sets out specific obligations on registered agents.
+Under the Act, registered agents are required to take reasonable steps to identify and collect information about beneficial owners of each entity for which they act as registered agent.57 The BOSS Act provides that a registered agent who take steps to identify and verify the identity of beneficial owners in accordance with its obligations under the Anti-Money Laundering legislation shall be deemed to have taken all reasonable steps in accordance with the Act, and it expressly states that nothing in the Act affects the separate obligation on each registered agent to obtain and verify beneficial ownership information under applicable Anti-Money Laundering legislation.58 The BOSS Act places an obligation on registered agents to establish and maintain an RA database containing the particulars of each corporate entity for which they act as registered agent and the particulars of beneficial owners of those corporate entities.59

-Part XVIII of the Insolvency Act 2003 governs recognition of foreign office holders, but is not yet in force.
-Foreign office holders must therefore seek assistance in the BVI via other channels – these may include common law assistance or ad hoc assistance for specific orders under Part XIX of the 2003 Act.53 Orders under Part XIX can only be made on a case-by-case basis; there is no 'general' recognition.54
+Part XVIII of the Insolvency Act governs recognition of foreign office holders, but is not yet in force.
+Foreign office holders must therefore seek assistance in the BVI via other channels – these may include common law assistance or ad hoc assistance for specific orders under Part XIX of the 2003 Act.61 Orders under Part XIX can only be made on a case-by-case basis; there is no 'general' recognition.62 Currently only office holders from the following designated countries can seek Part XIX assistance: Australia, Canada, Finland, Hong Kong, Japan, Jersey, New Zealand, the UK and the US.63

 In addition, the BVI has sought to promote itself as a centre for domestic arbitration with the creation of the BVI International Arbitration Centre.
-Its board has now been constituted and it is ready to handle cases.
-Currently, the Arbitration Centre is expected to apply the UNCITRAL Model Rules, but there is provision in the Arbitration Act 2013 for the Centre to write its own rules of arbitration.
+The Board of the Arbitration Centre was appointed on 7 September 2015 under Section 95 of the Arbitration Act.
+Immediately following its establishment, the Arbitration Centre applied the UNCITRAL Model Rules, but has since created its own rules of arbitration which came into force on 16 November 2016.

 V INTERNATIONAL ASPECTS